robfatland/nexus/loosestrands.md

 ## Residual loose strands

-* Look at HyakAndCloud in the `main` branch; and scoop up anything else like that and move it to the pipeline here on gh-pages
+* HyakAndCloud in `nexus`: `main`; and similar
-* Document and use more of the screencap workflow
+* `flameshot` screencap workflow
     * To unbind the Print Screen key to OneNote screen capture in Windows:
         * Windows settings > Accessibility > Keyboard > Use the print screen key to open screen capture > toggle off

 ## Reminders on other simple little topics...